pmahnke/transitionelement/_posts/2024/2024-06-29-ratikon_day_0.md

 date: 2024-06-29 12:17:00
 image: "/assets/images/insta/449386642_18448445755047535_599042698066096214_n_17909171105891963.jpg"
 excerpt: |
-  Today was about getting from Zurich to Sankt Antönien.
+  Today was about getting from Zürich to Sankt Antönien.
 ---

 |            |                |